CANADA STOCKS-TSX falls in broad retreat led by energy stocks

 * Two decliners for every gainer

-TORONTO, Jan 9 Canada's benchmark stock index finished lower on Monday as energy stocks fell with tumbling oil prices, and financial, telecom and industrial stocks also weighed on the market.
+TORONTO, Jan 9 Canada's main stock index fell in morning trading on Monday, led by a retreat among energy stocks as oil prices lost ground, while financial, consumer, telecom and industrial stocks also weighed.

-The most influential movers on the index included some of its biggest oil and gas producers, with the energy group down 2.5 percent overall as oil prices fell on fears that record Iraqi crude exports and growing U.S. output could undermine OPEC's efforts to reduce supply.
+Among the most influential movers on the index were some of its biggest oil and gas producers and major financial stocks.

-Seven Generations Energy slumped 9.1 percent to C$27.06 after reporting lower-than-expected production in the fourth quarter.
+Suncor Energy Inc lost 1.3 percent to C$43.52, and Canadian Natural Resources Ltd fell 2.4 percent to C$42.12 as oil prices fell more than 2 percent.

-"A lot of momentum was in that name. ...
-It was really being pushed in the broker channels.
-It probably ran a little bit ahead of itself," said Bryden Teich, a portfolio manager at Avenue Investment Management.
+Signs of growing U.S. production outweighed optimism that many other oil producers, including Russia, were sticking to a deal to cut supplies to bolster the market.

-The financials group, which accounts for 35 percent of the index weight, lost 0.5 percent, with Brookfield Asset Management Inc off 1.3 percent at C$43.56 and insurer Sun Life Financial Inc down 1.5 percent at C$51.46.
+Seven Generations Energy fell 7 percent to C$27.67 after reporting lower-than-expected production in the fourth quarter.

 RBC also raised its view on exchange operator TMX Group Ltd , while downgrading telecom companies Rogers Communications Inc and BCE Inc as well as mortgage lender Home Capital Group Inc.

-Canadian companies are more optimistic about sales as demand picks up and they plan to boost investment and hiring, but businesses are uncertain about U.S. protectionism, and the labor market shows signs of substantial slack, the Bank of Canada said on Monday.
-(Reporting by Alastair Sharp; Editing by Richard Chang)
+Canadian companies are more optimistic about future sales as demand picks up, and they plan to boost investment and hiring to keep pace, but businesses are uncertain about U.S. protectionism, and signs of substantial labor market slack exist, the Bank of Canada said on Monday.
+(Reporting by Alastair Sharp; Editing by Lisa Von Ahn)

 Jan 25 U.S. President Donald Trump on Wednesday is expected to address two major themes of his campaign - limiting refugees entering the country and a wall on the Mexican border.